tibber/com.tibber.athom/README.md

 ### Release Notes

 #### 1.1.0
-- Support for Energy API
+- Support for Energy API - Pulse and Watty show up as a cumulative devices in the Homey energy section
 #### 1.0.12
 - Fixed app crashing on api timeout #14
 &nbsp;